kyungeun-lee/tabularbinning/README.md

-# MI estimation benchmark
+# Binning as a Pretext Task: Improving Self-Supervised Learning in Tabular Domains (ICML 2024)
-The implementation codes of the paper *"Binning as a Pretext Task: Improving Self-Supervised Learning in Tabular Domains"* (ICML 2024)
-(Paper URL: https://arxiv.org/pdf/2405.07414)
+The implementation codes of the paper *"Binning as a Pretext Task: Improving Self-Supervised Learning in Tabular Domains"* (Paper URL: https://arxiv.org/pdf/2405.07414)

 ## Table of Contents